qpwo/chrome-sort-by-random/README.md

 Sort lists on the web by random.
 Reddit, hackernews, any list thing basically.

-May 6, 2021: Man I really want this

 ## Usage

-+ Click the icon (or `cmd-shift-s`) then click a div.
++ Click the icon (or `cmd-shift-0`) then click a div.
 You should see a red box around it.
 + Hit up/down arrows until the parent element seems to be selected.
 + Hit enter to shuffle it.

+Pending review on chrome store as of 2021-08-14